 This generic portfolio version is intended only to showcase the design system's responsive skeleton and VanillaJS framework.
-Much of the design system content has been removed due to privacy concerns.
-This includes all proprietary First American features and assets.
+All proprietary First American components, features, and assets have been removed.

 Looking to get up and running really quickly?
 Download our boilerplate template, built with Angular(7.1.0) and Bootstrap(4.3.1).

 <head> before all other stylesheets to load our CSS.

 Be sure to have your pages set up with the latest design and development standards.
 That means using an HTML5 doctype and including a viewport meta tag for proper responsive behaviors.
 Put it all together and your pages should look like this:

 That’s all you need for overall page requirements.
 Visit our Developer Docs to start laying out your site’s content and components.

 Bootstrap employs a handful of important global styles and settings that you’ll need to be aware of when using it, all of which are almost exclusively geared towards the normalization of cross browser styles.
 Let’s dive in.